Animal welfare and nature conservation are very important to us

 - Ensuring animal welfare: Europe has the strictest animal welfare standards in the world.
 Legislation sets strict rules regarding feeding, husbandry, health, and appropriate behavior (sheep should always be kept in a way that ensures their physical functions and behavior are not disturbed and their adaptability is not overtaxed).
 For example, housing and enclosures must be provided with suitable feeding, drinking, dunging, resting, and retreat areas.
 Barns must be equipped with covering, exercise opportunities, grooming facilities, and climate-controlled rooms.
 Shearing is carried out without tail docking, also known as mulesing, which is normally required in the Southern Hemisphere.
 We can therefore claim that our European wool is completely mulesing-free.

-Our down is RDS certified!
+Our down is RDS-certified!

 The down used to fill our sleeping bags and jackets comes from ducks and geese.
 These birds are subject to the strict protection of the RDS seal throughout their entire value chain.
 This protection begins immediately after hatching on the farms, continues throughout the bird's life, and continues through slaughter to the down producers and our sewing factories.
 This guarantees ethically impeccable origins.